 Tying evocative location and its historical moment to indelible character(s), the film opens with prewar criminal and interim prisoner Tommy Swann (John McCallum) emerging illegally onto the postwar scene of his former neighborhood.
 Stumbling over the grimy steel rails that point to either freedom or recapture, news of the notorious outlaw — by print or hearsay — variously reaches the varying local dramas autumnally lighting the damp dawn of a dreary sabbath.

 Raindrop dodgers on this less-than-pleasant Bethnal Green morning, afternoon, and evening include trench coats-clad Whitey, Freddy, and Dicey (Jimmy Hanley, John Carol, Alfie Bass), haunting street vendors and back alleys on one end of the law, unsuccessfully unloading a pathetic haul of roller skates — landing ultimately on psalm-singer and parsimonious receiver-of-stolen goods Caleb Neesley (John Salew) — and Detective Inspector Fothergill (Jack Warner) raiding flophouses and backroom pubs on the other, in dogged pursuit of the day and area’s most infamous native son.
-Among those others for whom this rainy Sunday is furthest from a day of rest: slick entrepreneur Lou Hyams (John Slater) skillfully working the burgeoning black market and his legitimate businessman brother Morry (Sydney Tafler) plays saxophone by night, sells sheet music by day, and pursues young ladies outside his marriage by twilight.
+Among those others for whom this rainy Sunday is furthest from a day of rest: slick entrepreneur Lou Hyams (John Slater) skillfully works the burgeoning black market as his more legitimate businessman brother Morry (Sydney Tafler) plays saxophone by night, sells sheet music by day, and pursues young ladies outside his marriage by twilight.

 Finally, the Sandigate household, headed nominally by middle-aged paterfamilias George (Edward Sandigate) but pragmatically run by his much-younger wife Rose (Googie Withers) —who also daily battles step-daughters near-in-age in the vain Vi (Susan Shaw) and plaintive Doris (Patricia Plunkett) — becomes the unlikely center of the as-yet unremarkable day’s yet-unknown drama when Tommy Swann chooses the Sandigate’s garden shed for a hiding place.
 In a practically former life, Tommy, then a gangster, and Rose, then a barmaid, had been lovers, and Tommy’s rainy Sunday concealment in, successively, the family kitchen, the couple’s bedroom, and finally the marital bed — with daily life transpiring unabated (and unbeknownst) on the reflecting streets below — builds to the very moment of inevitable discovery, followed quickly by dramatic pursuit and uneasy resolution.